 At Thinking Factory, we believe that English writing skills are developed over time with consistent practice.
 That is why we have weekly Secondary English writing exercises, to help ease away your reluctance or fear when it comes to writing.
-Beyond that, I, Teacher Suba, want to boost your confidence in writing and in the Secondary 2 class, this will be done in 3 ways:
+Beyond that, Teacher Suba wants to boost your confidence in writing and in the Secondary 2 class, this is done in 3 ways.

 1. Vocabulary building

 Imagine vocabulary as the colours to a black-and-white drawing.
 The lines of the drawing may be precise, showing you what the drawing is about, but it does not excite you or give life to the drawing until there is a splash of colour.
 This is why we ought to expand our “colour palette”, so to speak, so that we can use different terms to provide different shades of meaning.

 Varying your vocabulary usage is like adding a rainbow of colours to your writing, reflecting the atmosphere and “character” of your write-up.

 Take this sentence for example, “Gretel was very upset that her little brother had meddled with the present that she had prepared for Mrs Goh.”
 There are several ways to spice up this statement – can you think of how you can switch up the words and phrases to make this description stand out?

 E.g. 1 Gretel was devastated that her naughty little brother had ripped open the present she had carefully prepared for Mrs Goh.